-- Applicant's name, position, mailing address, phone number, and email address - Project title - Proposed dates (attendance is required at conference in March, 2016; money should be allocated in year 2 of the budget for carryover for this event). - Total direct and indirect costs for the proposed budget - 2.
+- Applicant's name, position, mailing address, phone number, and email address - Project title - Proposed dates (attendance for the PI and WIC collaborator is required at the conference in July, 2016; money should be allocated in year 2 of the budget for carryover for this event). - Total direct and indirect costs for the proposed budget - 2.
 Letter of commitment from someone entitled to bind the cooperating institution of the university-based project director must be included with the application. - 3.
 Table of Contents: Include relevant topic page numbers - 4.
-Project Summary (Total no more than 500 words)

-This section should clearly describe the specific aims, proposed project activities and anticipated outcomes that would result if the proposal were funded.

-5. Project Narrative (Total no more than 8 pages, single-spaced)
+Project Summary (Total no more than 500 words) - This section should clearly describe the specific aims, proposed project activities and anticipated outcomes that would result if the proposal were funded.
+The project summaries from the funded studies will be posted on the CNRC WIC CENTER website. - 5.
+Project Narrative (Total no more than 8 pages, single-spaced) Revised applications from the first round RFA must also include a "Response to reviewer comments" of up to 2 additional pages that details the revisions to the application that were made in response to the previous review.

 The project narrative should clearly identify specific aims and hypotheses, innovation and significance, approach, the expected results and/or benefits, and how it will meet the RFA program scope and objectives.
-The approach should describe the project design, address program specific methodology including plans for formative research, process and outcome data collection, data analysis, procedures, timetables, monitoring/oversight, and the organization's project staffing.
+The approach should clearly describe the project design, address program specific methodology including plans for formative research, use of valid measures, process and outcome data collection, data analysis, procedures, timetables, monitoring/oversight, and the organization's project staffing.
+How the proposed project fits within the WIC clinic operations should be stated.
+A detailed literature review is not needed; the focus should be on the project description, research design, approach, methods, and evaluation.
 The application should include a brief paragraph on protection of human subjects.

 - Institutional Review Board (IRB) approval with regard to protection of human research subjects will be the responsibility of the applicant(s).
 "Pending" is acceptable for purposes of submission, but IRB approval must be in place prior to award.
-A copy of the IRB application and letter of approval must be submitted to the CNRC WIC Center prior to award. - 6.
+A copy of the IRB application and letter of approval must be submitted to the CNRC WIC Center prior to awarding of funds. - 6.
 Vitae and Publications List (Total of no more than 4 pages per person)

-To assist reviewers in assessing the competence and experience of the proposed project staff, the proposal shall also include a short curriculum vitae and publication list of the Principal Investigator and key personnel (including the major collaborator at the WIC agency) who expect to work on the project.
-Vitae are limited to 2 pages for each individual and the publications list shall focus on the past 5 years with a limit of 2 pages.
+To assist reviewers in assessing the competence and experience of the proposed project staff, the proposal shall also include a short curriculum vitae and publication list of the Principal Investigator and key personnel (including the major collaborators at the WIC agency) who expect to work on the project.
+Vitae are limited to 2 pages for each individual and the publications list should focus on the past 5 years with a limit of 2 pages.
 The 4-page NIH Biosketch may be used.